gartenbergCH/gartenberg/README.md

-Juntagrico Heroku Template for cookiecutter
+Juntagrico for Gartenberg
 ===========

-This template sets up a project to be used with juntagrico.science as hosting.
+This repository sets up a project to be used with juntagrico.science as hosting.

 # Setting up locally to test setup

-On any environment install Python 3, and add it to your path
+Install Python 3, and add it to your path (tested with python 3.9.1)

-## UNIX
+## Linux

 ### Set your environment variables

 ### Installing requirements

+In order to compile python-psycopg2, you need to install the postgresql libraries.
+Otherwise the following error will appear: Error: pg_config executable not found Under Archlinux the following command can be used: `sudo pacman -S postgresql-libs-13.1-3`

     sudo easy_install pip
     sudo pip install virtualenv
-    virtualenv --distribute venv
+    virtualenv venv
     source ./venv/bin/activate
     pip install --upgrade -r requirements.txt

 ### Setup DB

+    chmod +x manage.py
     ./manage.py migrate

 ### Setup Admin User